Peter Boulware: Professional career

-The Baltimore Ravens selected Boulware in the first round, with the fourth overall pick in the 1997 NFL Draft.
+The Baltimore Ravens selected Boulware in the first round, with the fourth overall pick in the 1997 NFL draft.
 In 1997 Boulware recorded 66 total tackles, 11.5 sacks, and one forced fumble to receive the NFL Defensive Rookie of the Year by the Associated Press.
 He would play for the Ravens for eight years, going to four Pro Bowls and becoming the Ravens' all-time sack leader, a title he held until he was surpassed by Terrell Suggs in 2011.
 Boulware was also a member of the Baltimore Ravens' Super Bowl-winning team during the 2000 NFL season.
 The Ravens released Peter Boulware prior to the 2005 season, then re-signed him to a lower salary.
 Before the 2006 season, the Ravens released him again due to injuries and he decided to retire.
 Boulware finished his career with 493 tackles, a franchise record 70 sacks, 26.5 tackles for losses, 13 forced fumbles, five fumble recoveries, 19 pass deflections, and one interception for six yards in 126 career games.

 Personal life

 Peter Boulware is married and has five children.
-He is also the Owner/Managing Partner of a Tallahassee Toyota dealership and is featured in the dealership's commercials.
+He is also the Owner/Managing Partner of Toyota dealerships in Tallahassee, FL and Columbia, SC.
+He has been featured in his dealerships’ commercials.